As a motorcyclist why should I be a member of ABATE of Alaska? What does it do for me anyway? Have

 that we are on the road and to watch for us.
 ABATE of Alaska reinforces May: Motorcycle Awareness

-Christmas in July when motorcyclists join together to deliver toys and joy to various locations for children
+For Christmas in July, the motorcycle community joins together to deliver toys and joy to children in need at various locations.

-comes to children.
-In the middle of September, ABATE of Alaska sponsors the Freeze-Up Run, celebrating
+In the middle of September, ABATE of Alaska sponsors the Freeze-Up Run, celebrating the year’s adventures and signaling the upcoming end to the riding season.

 ABATE of Alaska is a 510(c)3 nonprofit organization.
 All of our Officers and Board Members are volunteers